ucfcdl/Running-Canvas-LMS-Locally/README.md

 ## Setup Swapfile

 Enable swap memory and allocate 4GB of swap space, with the proper permissions to read/write with root.
-This is especially helpful for running the Canvas LMS on an instnce with low RAM allocation, which can be memory intensive.
+This is especially helpful for running the Canvas LMS on an instance with low RAM allocation, which can be memory intensive.

 ```sh
 sudo fallocate -l 4G /swapfile